microsoft/winget-cli/doc/specs/#396 - Settings command.md

 ### Format

 The WinGet settings file needs to be in a readable format for users.
+We consider using other options, like the registry, but having a fil makes it more accessible to users.

 #### Option 1: YAML